Neuro Linguistic Programming

 1970s

 The origins of NLP came from Bandler’s experience transcribing audio tapes of Virginia Satir and Fritz Perls while working at a bookstore, where he became familiar with their speech patterns to the point where he could be mistaken for Perls on occasion.
-The first books on NLP were the Structure of Magic books published in 1975 and 1976, when he was only 25 — Terrence McClendon wrote about his recollection of the early days in The Wild Days.
+The first books on NLP, co-written with Grinder, were the Structure of Magic 1 and Structure of Magic 2 books published in 1975 and 1976, when he was only 25.
+Neither Bandler nor Grinder had credentials in therapy, with Bandler still an undergrad and Grinder being a linguist.
+Terrence McClendon wrote about his recollection of the early days in The Wild Days.

 In February 1979, 150 students paid $1000 each for a 10 day workshop, and Bandler and Grinder started turning those transcripts into books, resulting in Frogs Into Princes.
-From the age of roughly 30, Bandler has had one job: teaching NLP.
+From the age of roughly 30, Bandler started on his full time career: teaching NLP.

 1980s